-The main aim of the present study was to describe the impact zone and biological features associated with a 2.73 ha proposed extension to a 7.36 ha existing marine farm (site 8423) located in Kingfish Bay, Port Underwood (Figure 1, Plates 1 and 2).
+The aim of the present study was to describe the impact zone and biological features associated with a 6.87 ha proposed extension adjoining two existing marine farms (sites 8417 and 8418) located south of Opihi Bay, Port Underwood.
+The existing marine farms 8417 and 8418 are each 5 ha in size (Figure 1, Plates 1 and 2).

-This report was commissioned by the farm owner, Talley's Group Limited.
+This report was commissioned by PALMS Limited on behalf of the farm owner, Talley's Group Limited.

 Figure 1.
-Location of marine farm site 8423 (red circle) in Kingfish Bay, Port Underwood.
+Location of existing marine farm sites 8417 and 8418 (red circle) in Opihi Bay, Port Underwood.